-Assuming we are the owner of our VIE for U.S. federal income tax purposes, based on our current income and assets and projections of the value of our ADSs and Class A ordinary shares following this offering, we presently do not expect to be classified as a PFIC for the current taxable year and we do not anticipate becoming a PFIC, changes in the nature of our income or assets or the value of our ADSs and Class A ordinary shares may cause us to become a PFIC for the current or any subsequent taxable year.
+Assuming we are the owner of our VIE for U.S. federal income tax purposes, based on our current income and assets and projections of the value of our ADSs and Class A ordinary shares following this offering, we presently do not expect to be classified as a PFIC for the current taxable year and we do not anticipate becoming a PFIC in future taxable years.
+While we do not anticipate becoming a PFIC, changes in the nature of our income or assets or the value of our ADSs and Class A ordinary shares may cause us to become a PFIC for the current or any subsequent taxable year.
 The composition of our income and our assets will also be affected by how, and how quickly, we spend our liquid assets and the cash raised in this offering.
 Under circumstances where revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce non-passive income, or where we determine not to deploy significant amounts of cash for working capital or other purposes, our risk of becoming classified as a PFIC may substantially increase.